LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 #### Display multiple engagements on the same page

-Consumers may be targeted by more than one engagement on the same page, at the same time, although LiveEngage may not necessarily display all the engagements to the consumer.
-In such cases, LiveEngage uses a decision mechanism to determine the engagements that will be displayed, taking the following factors into consideration: **campaign priority, web engagement zones and agent status**.
+Consumers may be targeted by more than one engagement on the same page, at the same time, although the Conversational Cloud may not necessarily display all the engagements to the consumer.
+In such cases, the Conversational Cloud uses a decision mechanism to determine the engagements that will be displayed, taking the following factors into consideration: **campaign priority, web engagement zones and agent status**.
 To learn more about running campaigns with multiple engagements, [click here](contact-center-management-campaigns-managing-campaigns.html#top).

 #### Fine tune proactive engagements

 Proactive engagements offer a rich, hard to miss experience for consumers and are available in a variety of formats including overlay, toaster and peeling corner.
-To ensure the experience is both engaging and non-intrusive, LiveEngage offers the following settings:
+To ensure the experience is both engaging and non-intrusive, the Conversational Cloud offers the following settings:

 **Number of displays**